dupgit/sauvegarde/docs/infrastructure.md

     | transmitted|
     | link       |
     --------------

+Two indexes are created: transmited_buffer_id which indexes buffer_id from transmited table in ascending order and files_inodes which indexes inode from files table in ascending order.

 Buffer order has to be kept.
 In the programs (when we pass things into memory with C structure or into JSON formatted message) we keep buffer